marckhouzam/cobra-completion-testing/README.md

 I aim to also support `zsh` but I have to figure out how to do so first.

-I don't expect to be able to test `powershell` as am not familiar with that shell;
+I don't expect to be able to test `powershell` as I am not familiar with that shell;
 contributions welcomed.

 # Dependencies

 You will need to clone this project and clone the Cobra project both in the same parent directory.
 You will need an installation of Docker.
+You will need an installation of GO.

 Docker is used to execute the tests for different versions of the different shells.
 The tests can be run on Linux or MacOS.